dinesh-ax/axway-open-docs/content/en/docs/operational_insights/op_insights_infra_size.md

 The following are important aspects for sizing your platform:

-* Transactions per second - transactions to be processed in real time.
+* **Transactions per second**: Transactions to be processed in real time.
-* Retention period - this is reflected in the required disk space.
+* **Retention period**: This is reflected in the required disk space.

-### Transactions per second
+### Configure transactions per second

 The number of concurrent transactions per second (TPS) that the entire platform must handle.
-The platform must therefore be scaled so that the events that occur on the basis of the transactions can be processed (Ingested) in real time.
+The platform must therefore be scaled so that the events that occur on the basis of the transactions can be processed (ingested) in real time.
 It is important to consider the permanent load.
-As a general rule, more capacity should be planned in order to also quickly enable catch-up operation after a downtime or maintenance.
+As a general rule, more capacity should be planned to also quickly enable catch up operation after a downtime or maintenance.

-The following table explains what a single component, such as Logstash, Filebeat, ... can process in terms of TPS with INFO Trace-Messages enabled to stay real-time.
-Please understand these values as the absolute maximum, which do not give any margin upwards for downtimes or maintenance of the platform.
-More is not possible per component, so obviously more capacity must be planned for production.
-The tests were performed on a number of **AWS EC2 instances** (add link to section Test infrastructure) with the default parameters for this solution.
-In order to be able to reliably determine the limiting component, all other components were adequate sized and only the component under test was as stated in the table.
+The following table explains what a single component, such as Logstash or Filebeat can process in terms of TPS with `INFO` trace messages enabled to stay real time.
+The values in the table are the absolute maximum, which does not give any margin upwards for downtimes or maintenance of the platform.
+It is not possible to increase the capacity per component, so you must plan well for production.

+The tests were performed on a number of **AWS EC2 instances**, using default parameters.
+To be able to reliably determine the limiting component, all other components were adequate sized and only the component under test was as stated in the table.

 | Component               | Max.
 TPS           | Host-Machine | Config                | Comment |
 | :---                    | :---               | :---         | :---                  | :---    |